vitessio/website/content/en/docs/22.0/reference/programs/vtorc/_index.md

       --audit-purge-duration duration                               Duration for which audit logs are held before being purged.
 Should be in multiples of days (default 168h0m0s)
-      --audit-to-backend                                            Whether to store the audit log in the VTOrc database --audit-to-syslog                                             Whether to store the audit log in the syslog --bind-address string                                         Bind address for the server.
+      --audit-to-backend                                            Whether to store the audit log in the VTOrc database --audit-to-syslog                                             Whether to store the audit log in the syslog --backend-read-concurrency int                                Maximum concurrency for reads to the backend (default 32) --backend-write-concurrency int                               Maximum concurrency for writes to the backend (default 24)
+      --bind-address string                                         Bind address for the server.
 If empty, the server will listen on all available unicast and anycast IP addresses of the local system.
       --catch-sigpipe                                               catch and ignore SIGPIPE on stdout and stderr if specified
       --change-tablets-with-errant-gtid-to-drained                  Whether VTOrc should be changing the type of tablets with errant GTIDs to DRAINED
-      --clusters_to_watch strings                                   Comma-separated list of keyspaces or keyspace/shards that this instance will monitor and repair.
+      --clusters_to_watch strings                                   Comma-separated list of keyspaces or keyspace/keyranges that this instance will monitor and repair.
 Defaults to all clusters in the topology.
 Example: "ks1,ks2/-80"
-      --config string                                               config file name
       --config-file string                                          Full path of the config file (with extension) to use.
 If set, --config-path, --config-type, and --config-name are ignored.
       --config-file-not-found-handling ConfigFileNotFoundHandling   Behavior when a config file is not found.
 (Options: error, exit, ignore, warn) (default warn)
       --config-name string                                          Name of the config file (without extension) to search for. (default "vtconfig")